 |

-Instead of having direct access to trust property, the beneficiary receives benefit from the trust through the trustee named in the trust.
+Instead of having direct access to trust property, the beneficiary receives benefits from the trust through the trustee named in the trust.
 This benefit could be in the form of a regular payment from the trust, or in the form of goods or services bought for the beneficiary by the trustee.
 How and when the trustee makes payments to the beneficiary is determined by the terms of the trust.
 See "The Role of the Trustee," below.

 After a payment is to the beneficiary, that money is available to creditors.